Reading & Mid Berks Pubs & Clubs

 - Flower Pot

-The Flower Pot is a charming rural country inn set in the heart of the village of Aston.
-It has an enviable position close to the River Thames and with beautiful views of the countryside.
-The large popular garden is a true picture in the summer and provides a warm and welcoming place to enjoy some food and excellently kept beer.
-Licensees Tony and Pat are Brakspear's longest serving tenants in a single pub (over 28 years).
-In the public bar and restaurant you will find an eclectic collection of taxidermy.
+Charming rural inn set in the heart of the village, close to the River Thames with beautiful views of the countryside.
+The large, popular garden is a picture in summer, providing a welcoming place to enjoy food and well-kept beers.
+In the public bar and restaurant you will find an eclectic collection of aquatic taxidermy.
+Licensees Tony and Pat have been here over 30 years and are Brakspear's longest-serving tenants in a single pub.

 - Flower Pot moc.liamg@8rehctahtaicirtap(01491) 574721 Ferry Lane Aston RG9 3DG